openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 1. Model Optimizer changes output shapes of most of operations producing 4D and 5D (four dimensional and five dimensional) tensors as if they were in NHWC layout to NCHW layout: `nchw_shape = np.array(nhwc_shape)[0, 3, 1, 2]` for 4D and `nchw_shape = np.array(nhwc_shape)[0, 4, 1, 2, 3]` for 5D.
 This permutation does not happen for some operations
-with specific conditions identified during the model conversion.
+with specific conditions identified during a model conversion.
 2. Model Optimizer inserts [Gather](../../../ops/movement/Gather_1.md) operations to the sub-graph relates to shapes calculation to perform shape calculation in a correct layout.
-3. Model Optimizer inserts [Transpose](../../../ops/movement/Transpose_1.md) operations to produce correct inference results.
+3. Model Optimizer inserts [Transpose](../../../ops/movement/Transpose_1.md) operations for some operations with specific conditions identified during a model conversion to produce correct inference results.

-The list of main transformations responsible for the layout change are: `extensions/middle/ApplyPermutations.py`, `extensions/middle/InsertLayoutPropagationTransposes.py`, `extensions/middle/MarkSubgraphsWithCorrectLayout.py`, `extensions/middle/ApplyNHWCtoNCHWpermutation.py` and `extensions/middle/LayoutChangeForConstantShapePaths.py`.
+The list of main transformations responsible for a layout change are: `extensions/middle/ApplyPermutations.py`, `extensions/middle/InsertLayoutPropagationTransposes.py`, `extensions/middle/MarkSubgraphsWithCorrectLayout.py`, `extensions/middle/ApplyNHWCtoNCHWpermutation.py` and `extensions/middle/LayoutChangeForConstantShapePaths.py`.
 Refer to the source code of these transformations for more details on how the layout change works.